crowdcover/moabi/_posts/blog/2014-10-23-moabi-s-second-newsletter.md

 3. the mapping activities of the villages as well as the rights of uses are not effective in all the villages visited;
 4. The vast majority of the communities are referring  to their customary law to manage their land and to solve land conflicts, rather than the official legislation.

-> **The next field mission planned in late October will aim to train Local Observers to monitor of the REDD+ project activities and will hire a Coordinator, based in Inongo, who will be in charge of checking the data collected by LO and in then forward to the Moabi Platform (http://www.rdc.moabi.org).**
+> **The next field mission planned in late October will aim to train Local Observers to monitor of the REDD+ project activities and will hire a Coordinator, based in Inongo, who will be in charge of checking the data collected by LO and in then forward to the [Moabi Platform](http://www.rdc.moabi.org).**

 ***